kamgurgul/cpu-info/README.md

 CPU Info
 ========
 CPU Info provides information about Android device hardware and software.
-This project will be next release version after full migration into new MVVM architecture.
+This project is currently in staging rollout process.
 Most of the code is written in Kotlin but some old widgets are still in Java.

 Current version can be found on Google Play:<br />
 [![Get it on Google Play](info/google-play-badge.png)](https://play.google.com/store/apps/details?id=com.kgurgul.cpuinfo)